borntofrappe/game-development/Practice/Excavation/README.md

 - the gems come in three different sizes: 16, 24 and 32 pixels

-- the tools stretch 21 pixels horizontally and 22 pixels vertically
+- the tools are 21 pixels wide and 22 pixels tool, both the ouline and filled variant

-- the progress bar is sectioned in two pieces, the head 10 pixels and the body 26 pixels wide.
-Both are 12 pixels tall
+- the progress bar is sectioned in four fragments, two describing the tip of the bar and two its body.
+The first kind is 6 pixels wide, while the second covers 8 pixels, All are designed to be 16 pixels tall, and match the height of the progress bar, even if the actual content covers a smaller area

 ### Colors

-The spritesheet leans on a limited color palette.
+The spritesheet introduces several color for the textures, gems and tools, but I tried to limit the number of colors with a few variants of maroon and grey hues

-_Please note:_ colors in Love2D describe rgb components in the `[0, 1]` range.
+_Please note:_ Love2D accepts rgb components in the `[0, 1]` range.

-For the textures, there are seven types of maroons and greys:
+From the darkest shade to the lightest hue, the textures introduce seven colors:

 - 0.392, 0.322, 0.255